Pocket International Preschool in Kamikitazawa, Koenji & Ogikubo

 Visualizing, Identifying Cause & Effect, Fact & Opinion

-Capitalizing First Word & I, Recognizing Periods
+Capitalizing First Word & I, Recognizing Periods, Chapter Books

 Writing Practice Completing A Sentence